+Benchmark: Advanced

 Content Proficiencies: Math Concepts & Skills, Application of Math Concepts & Skills

+Transferable Skills: Effective Communication

+Grade: 10-12

+Duration: Semester

+Semester 2 only.

 Prerequisites: Integrated Math 3A; recommended 2.5 or above Academic grade in Integrated 3

 Semester Pre-Calculus is a math course designed for students who want to accelerate their math learning after the first semester of IM3.
 This course will cover all of the topics of Pre-Calculus plus the remaining IM3 learning targets in a semester versus a year.
 For that reason, this course will meet DAILY second semester.